Talking about the essential protective equipment in boxing, boxing headgear must be a primary choice.

-The most recommended kind of boxing headgear has balanced parameters, but it is not suitable for boxers whose nose bleeds easily.
+The most recommended boxing headgear has balanced parameters, but it is not suitable for boxers whose nose bleeds easily.

-Advantages: Except for the nose, other organs of the head can be protected, the vision is good, and the weight is balanced.
+Advantages: Except for the nose, other head organs can be protected, the vision is good, and the weight is balanced.

 Disadvantage: The nose is unprotectable, but the exposure of organs is limited to the nose.

-In actual combat, attention should be paid to the use of fist jackets to block, which can improve the shortcomings of the whole monkey face headgear.
+In actual combat, attention should be paid to the use of fist jackets to block, improving the shortcomings of the whole monkey face headgear.

-The jaw can not be regulated, and the solid shape of the jaw causes the regulation of the hindbrain to be unable to be adjusted in a wide range.
+The jaw can not be regulated, and the jaw’s solid shape causes the hindbrain’s regulation to be unable to be adjusted in a wide range.